 SGI ProPack for Linux will most likely come preinstalled on your SGI platform.
-If you should need to install it, be aware that you must first install the SGI ProPack v2.1 Boot CD (CD1), then SGI Linux Environment 7.2 Installation CDs (CD1 and CD2), then SGI Linux Environment 7.2 Updates (CD3), and finally the SGI ProPack v2.1 Open/Free Source Software (CD2), and the Proprietary Software (CD3).
+If you should need to install it, be aware that you must first install the SGI ProPack v2.1.2 Boot CD (CD1), then SGI Linux Environment 7.2 Installation CDs (CD1 and CD2), then SGI ProPack v2.1.2 Open/Free Source Software (CD2), and the Proprietary Software (CD3), and finally, the SGI Linux Environment 7.2 Updates (CD3).
 Installation is described in Chapter 2, "Software Planning and Installation".